 - Mental Health First Aid – free classes offered every month to help residents better understand mental health issues.
 8 hour class.
 Attendees earn Mental Health First Aid Certification.
 See our Healthy Harford calendar for dates and locations.

-- Question, Persuade, Refer – free classes offered by the Harford County Health Department to help people learn how to speak to someone that might be at risk for suicide.
+- Question, Persuade, Refer – free classes to help people learn how to speak to someone that might be at risk for suicide.
 1.5 hr. class.
+See our schedule of events for class locations and times.

 - Mental Health Practitioner Resource Guide – Reference guide for medical Practitioners for quick reference as to who has availability to see patients in need of mental health services.
 Contact Paula Nash LCSW-C at the Harford County Health Department email@example.com for a copy.